Skip to main content

 Our tips:

-3. Use analytics
+3. Use Confluence templates

-5. Import content
+4. Import content

-6. Improve navigation
+5. Improve navigation

-7. Use it for communication
+6. Use it for communication

-9. Go beyond team spaces
+8. Go beyond team spaces

-10. Be an early adopter
+9. Be an early adopter

-11. Use AI features
+10. Use AI features

-2. Learn Confluence beyond its defaults
+1. Learn Confluence beyond its defaults

 Think of a default Confluence space as a starting point for collaboration that you need to build upon to meet your team's requirements.
 Customising your Confluence space is more than a nice thing to do.
 It helps provide a consistent experience for your users, including setting the sidebar with links to your calendars, analytics, and other Confluence features for quick user access.

-3. Activate Confluence analytics
+2. Activate Confluence analytics

-Confluence comes with built-in templates for various content use cases, but creating custom templates for documentation and other content is helpful.
 Custom templates are especially beneficial if your organisation establishes content standards or has other special needs, such as authoring security or compliance documentation.

 You can start creating Confluence templates from a blank page or by modifying a default template.

-5. Import content into Confluence
+4. Import content into Confluence

 Microsoft Word and Google Docs drive today's business and technology teams.
 Importing external documents is another way to flex your Confluence expertise, especially if you’re on a team that wants to author original content in their spaces and move beyond document libraries.

-6. Improve Confluence navigation for your team
+5. Improve Confluence navigation for your team

 When users can't find something or find it too hard to deal with human nature, they'll work around it.
 Keeping Confluence navigation simple yet elegant is a move that demonstrates true Confluence expertise.